Happiness (2007 film)

 Happiness is a 2007 South Korean romantic drama film directed by Hur Jin-ho, and starring Hwang Jung-min and Im Soo-jung.
 It is a love story about two people who meet while battling serious illnesses.
+The film was released in South Korea on October 3, 2007.

 Plot

-When stricken with a terminal disease, Young-su leaves his careless high life in the city, live-in girlfriend and dwindling business.
-He retreats to a sanatorium in the countryside in order to treat his illness, where he meets Eun-hee, a young woman who is a resident patient there.
-Soon they develop feelings for each other and leave the sanatorium together to live in a small but cozy farm house.
-Their health improves dramatically but when Young-su's friends from the city come for a visit, he starts to wonder if he should abandon mundane rural village and return to his former lifestyle.
+When stricken with liver cirrhosis, Young-su leaves his careless high life in the city, live-in girlfriend, and dwindling nightclub business.
+He retreats to a rural sanatorium to receive treatment for his condition, where he meets Eun-hee, a young woman who is a long-term resident patient suffering from a severe lung disease that has left her with only about 40 percent lung capacity and places her at constant risk of respiratory failure.
+Soon they develop feelings for each other and leave the sanatorium together to live in a small but cozy farmhouse.
+Their health improves dramatically, but when Young-su's friends from the city come for a visit, he starts to wonder if he should abandon the mundane rural village and return to his former lifestyle.

+Unable to overcome his growing dissatisfaction with country life, Young-su leaves Eun-hee and returns to Seoul with the hope of rebuilding his old life.
+His decision proves disastrous: his nightclub business fails once again, his renewed relationship with his former girlfriend quickly falls apart, and his liver cirrhosis relapses.
+Having lost everything, Young-su returns to the countryside to reunite with Eun-hee, only to discover that her lung condition has worsened to a terminal stage, leaving her bedridden and near death.
+Eun-hee silently forgives him before succumbing to her illness, leaving Young-su devastated.
+He mourns over her ashes before returning alone to the sanatorium, burdened by the consequences of abandoning the woman who had given him genuine love and happiness.